 The seasons turn pretty quickly in Melbourne.
-Winter sneaks up brutally fast, and while the weather is at least predictable, the skies bring more rain clouds, which result in a sulky Josh.
+Winter sneaks up brutally fast, and while the chilly weather is fractionally more predictable, the skies bring more rain clouds, which result in a sulky Josh.
 Those downcast eyes did spy a glimmer of gold on the forecast, however.
 19° and sunny in June.
 I wasn’t going to let this rarity elude me.
-It may well be my last opportunity to enjoy Melbourne’s outdoors before I moved on.
+It may well be my last opportunity to enjoy Melbourne’s outdoors before I moved on to Brisbane.
 Time for a hike!

 The Dight Falls Trail, at Yarra Bend Park, had been propped up near the top of my to-do list since I touched down in Melbourne.
 The trail ticked all the boxes; free, picturesque, close to the CBD and easily accessible via public transport.
-I was in!
+Count me in!